sel4devkit/sel4devkit-manual/src/src/activity/new_driver/add_driver_worked_example.md

 ## Testing the driver

 Now that we have the I<sup>2</sup>C driver and its API, we can call `i2c` commands from our test application.
-For example, the following lines can be used within a CAmkES component (in our example, these would be added to file `camkes/apps/uboot-driver-example/components/Test/src/test.c`):
+For example, the following lines can be used within a CAmkES component or Microkit PD (in our example, these would be added to file `camkes/apps/uboot-driver-example/components/Test/src/test.c` or `examples/maaxboard/uboot_driver_example/uboot_driver_example.c`):

 ```c
     // I2C test